 Distracted driving is any activity an operator of a motor vehicle is engaged in that both distracts them from their primary task of driving and increases their risk of an accident.
-Said another way, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
-There are four types of driver distraction:
+In other words, distracted driving is any activity diverting a person’s attention away from the primary task of driving.

 - Visual – looking at something other than the road

 - Auditory – hearing something not related to driving

 - Manual – manipulating something other than the steering wheel

 - Cognitive – thinking about something other than driving.

 All distractions endanger the driver, passengers, and others on the road.
 Distractions come from four general sources:

 - Associated with the vehicle – controls, displays, navigation systems

 - Brought into the vehicle – cell phones, computers, food, animals, grooming aids

 - External to the vehicle – signs and displays, scenery, roadside features